Many beginner level language students have the misconception that German is an almost impossible language to learn.

 Both German and English are Indo-European languages that stem from the Germanic family of languages.

 About 40% of German vocabulary is similar to English vocabulary, which is good news for native English speakers!

-Pronunciation is also more straightforward than you might think and grammar is easy to pick up thanks to easily recognizable patterns.
+Pronunciation is also more straightforward than you might think and grammar is easy to pick up thanks to easily recognisable patterns.
 Along with a few tips and tricks, you can learn German in no time at all.